rubenschagas/portainer/README.md

 docker-compose -f docker-compose-portainer.yml up -d
 ```

-## ACCESSING AND CONFIGURATION THE GUI
+## ACCESSING AND CONFIGURATING THE GUI

 1. Using a browser, access the [local] address: `localhost:9443`;
 2. Configure a admin user account;